people

 Mr. Bae earned his B.S. degree from Yonsei University.

-At the ATM lab, Bae’s primary responsibility is to uncover the cancer-promoting traits of senescent tumor cells in gastric cancer.
+At the ATM Lab, Bae's primary responsibility is to investigate the role of cellular senescence in prostate cancer metastasis.

 Contact: bjh_0323@naver.com